 Open up the folds on either side of the middle piece of wire to create the petals of the flower.
 Don't be afraid to spread the petals wide.
 Because the wire is holding the bills in place, the petals will not come undone.

-The first step is to mix the Plaster of Paris and water in a tin can according to package instructions, which is usually two parts Plaster of Paris to one part water.
+Mix the Plaster of Paris and water in a tin can according to package instructions, which is usually two parts Plaster of Paris to one part water.
 When the mixture is smooth, insert the branch into the Plaster of Paris.
 Hold the branch steady and upright until the mixture solidifies.

-Note: Look for a branch in your yard (or purchase one in a craft store) that is no taller than 18 inches and has many offshoots for hanging the money.
+Look for a branch in your yard (or purchase one in a craft store) that is no taller than 18 inches and has many offshoots for hanging the money.

 When the Plaster of Paris is set, place the tin can with the branch in a larger, decorative planter or vase.
 Cover the can with crumpled paper, squeezing the paper along the sides to keep the can firmly in place.